 We strongly recommend to picture the interview situation when writing the proposal.
-This should help to ensure that the main messages you would pitch to generalist panel members in a 5-10minutes presentation are highly visible in your proposal and well understandable also to non- specialists in the field.
+This can help to ensure that the main messages you would pitch to generalist panel members in a 5-10 minutes presentation are highly visible in your proposal and well understandable also for non-specialists in the field.